 Then I took them outside and put them on some cardboard and sprayed them on the outside and let them dry.
 After they were fully dry I did a second coat and let that dry.
 Last I flipped them and sprayed the outside, doing two coats as well.

 After they were dry I made the labels for them.
 I measured out how big I wanted my labels to be and I used my silhouette software to draft it up.
 I ended up using brown craft paper envelopes because I didn’t have regular craft paper on hand.
+(If you are interested in buying one of these AMAZING machines, I have a deal for you below!)

 I cut the brown craft paper with a stationary / paper cutter (scissors or the silhouette would work too).
 Then I cut a white frame with my silhouette to glue over the brown craft paper.
 After gluing those down I used my silhouette to cut out the vinyl decals for the labels.